PCB gerber backup

 • Putting features of the PCB too close to the outline of the PCB

-• Drilling holes twice, making them unnecessarily large
+• Drilling holes twice, making them large